rfbaylon/Philosophy-Notes/Critical Theory/Feminism/What is a Woman.md

 ## A2 Self-Identificationism

+### Not all Women (can) Identify
+Young girls and severely mentally disabled people lack the ability to identify as a woman at all, but clearly we would not say that young girls are not girls or someone could be so disabled that they no longer have a gender.

 ### Circularity Argument
 A2: This definition is circular.
 Lets abstract the general form to create an ad absurdum.
 	A {     } is someone who identifies as a {     }.